Chaklader/landmark-classification-cnn/NOTES.md

 ```

 We have trained it using the Mean Squared Error (MSE) loss.
 Of course, we did not use the labels, since anomaly
-detection
-with autoencoders is an unsupervised task.
+detection with autoencoders is an unsupervised task.

-Question 1 of 4:
-Below are the parts of an autoencoder.
+### Q#1: Below are the parts of an autoencoder.
 Can you match each of them with the correct description?

 Answer: